microsoft/atlas-design/site/src/components/card.md

 The card element encapsulates several subcomponents.

 - `.card-header` - an optional section on top of the card.
 - `.card-template` - a highly prescriptive layout for the card's main contents.
-Not intented for compatibilty with `.card-content`.
+Not intented for compatibility with `.card-content`.
 - `.card-content` - a free-form box within which a card's main content can be placed.
 Intended for use instead of `.card-template` not in addition to it.
 - `.card-footer` - an optional section at the bottom of the card.
 Usually contains actions relevant to the card's subject.